Progress Matrix report

 - Compare current assessments to future targets

-To access the report, click on the Cohorts menu and select Progress Matrix:
+To access the report, click on the Reports menu and select Progress Matrix.

 This will bring up the Progress Matrix builder and a default report as follows: